SB-586

 Plain Language

-Carriers that use AI to manage insurance claims and coverage must proactively disclose to the Bureau of Insurance details about their AI use, including the underlying algorithms, the data used, and the resulting determinations.
-In addition, carriers must submit to the Bureau upon request all information — including documents and software — necessary for the Bureau to enforce this provision.
-The proactive disclosure obligation is ongoing and not limited to a response to a regulatory request, while the second clause creates a separate on-demand production obligation that extends to the software itself.
+Health carriers that use AI to manage insurance claims and coverage must publicly disclose to the Bureau of Insurance the details of that AI use, including the underlying algorithms, data used, and resulting determinations.
+Additionally, carriers must submit to the Bureau upon request all information — including documents and software — necessary for enforcement.
+This creates both an affirmative proactive disclosure obligation and a responsive production obligation to the regulator.

 Statutory Text